denislepadatu/note-taking-app/README.md

 - [x] how to get column value form datagridview c#?
 - [x] how to delete events in c#?
 - [x] get selected row index datagridview c#?
+- [ ] How to insert Image In MySQL Database Using C#?

 - ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png) `Encountered errors:`
 - [x] Cannot find a matching quote character for the character ' - in the date format